You Can Go Home Again

 Once you leave the Control Blocks and enter Oriath Square, you'll find a city in chaos: the Templar and Karui, suddenly suffused with the power of their respective gods, are locked in a life and death struggle.
 Fight your way past the Templar forces with the help of friendly Karui rebels to reach the Templar Courts.
 Pass through the courts to reach the Chamber of Innocence itself, inner sanctum of the Templar and home to their leadership.
 There, you'll find:

 - Death to Purity (Mandatory): Find and kill High Templar Avarius.
 Once you do, you'll be rewarded with a special Unique Jewel, which may be important to your build - these Jewels are only offered once, so make sure you pick the right one (see your Guided Build for the details)!
-Provided you're trading, however, you can buy these at little cost.
+Provided you're trading, you can buy these at little cost, but if you're playing solo they can be very difficult to find again.

 The events of the Chamber of Innocence contain significant spoilers, so do not read on until you've completed it.